u-Scope/uScope/README.md

 And then save changes to .config.

-Next, replace (source code)/drivers/block/loop.c by kernel-change/loop.c in this repository.
+Next, replace (source code)/drivers/block/loop.c by kernel-change/loop.c in this repository. replace (source code)/drivers/block/brd.c by brd.c in this repository.

 After that, re-compile the system kernel.